WinterWindSoftware/autochart-dotnet/README.md

 The AutoChart .NET SDK allows developers to access AutoChart's visitor data through an easy-to-use strongly typed interface.

 ### Requirements
-The SDK was written for .NET v3.5, though it may work with other versions.
+The SDK was written for .NET v3.5 and above.

 ### Installation